ATastyMelon/ATastyMelon/README.md

 # A_Tasty_Melon

-I am a funky Watermelon, that happens to know how to program shitty apps and games.
-Yes you can use my code if you want, no I won't help you figure it out.
+fuck you I know my code is shit